isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 ### Step 1:

 !!! warning "You must obtain compliance approval before submitting your application"

-    Before submitting your application, complete the **[Compliance Assessment form][compliance-assessment]**.
+    - If you are requesting access to Isambard-AI or Isambard 3, complete the **[Compliance Assessment form][compliance-assessment]**.
+    - If you are requesting access to BlueCrystal 5, complete the University of Bristol [Research Project Compliance Tool](https://apps.powerapps.com/play/e/default-b2e47f30-cd7d-4a4e-a5da-b18cf1a4151b/a/945bbb5c-02b5-4605-a597-a108a8a432d3?tenantId=b2e47f30-cd7d-4a4e-a5da-b18cf1a4151b&source=sharebutton&sourcetime=1773318140178).

+** What you need to know about research compliance approval**
+- **Multiple environments:** If you are requesting access to BlueCrystal 5 and one or both of the Isambard-AI and Isambard 3 environments, you must complete both the [Isambards Compliance Assessment form][compliance-assessment] and the University of Bristol  [Research Project Compliance Tool](https://apps.powerapps.com/play/e/default-b2e47f30-cd7d-4a4e-a5da-b18cf1a4151b/a/945bbb5c-02b5-4605-a597-a108a8a432d3?tenantId=b2e47f30-cd7d-4a4e-a5da-b18cf1a4151b&source=sharebutton&sourcetime=1773318140178).
-    - **If your Compliance Report says**: "Please download and save this PDF and upload it with your research application" - your project has passed.
-Upload the PDF with your application.
+- **Green message**: If your Isambards Compliance Report shows a green message at the top of the first page stating "Please download and save this PDF and upload it with your research application," your project has passed the compliance assessment.
+Upload the PDF with your application - no further action is needed.
-    - **If you see a red message** asking you to contact your research office - email the [Research Compliance Team][contact-drei] for a more detailed assessment.
-Once approved, attach a PDF of their confirmation email to your application.
+- **Red message**: If your Isambards Compliance Report shows a red message asking you to contact your research office, email the [Research Compliance Team][contact-drei] to request a detailed assessment.
+Once your project is approved, attach a PDF of your compliance approval to your BriCS research project application alongside your original Isambards Compliance Report.

 ### Step 2:

-**NB**: You need to attach two forms to your application before submitting:
+**NB**: Alongside the relevant compliance forms, you need to attach this forms to your application before submitting:

 - The [Project Team Information form][project-team-form]
-- The [Compliance Assessment form][compliance-assessment]

-**Application Form**
+### Step 3:

+**Applying for a research project account **

-You can apply for a research project account on Isambard-AI, Isambard 3 or BlueCrystal 5 via the [University of Bristol rolling call][uob-rolling-call].
+Applications for a research project account on Isambard-AI, Isambard 3 or BlueCrystal 5 are made via the [University of Bristol rolling call][uob-rolling-call].
 New research accounts are typically set up within one week.

-### Information you need to provide when applying for an account:
+### Information you need to provide when applying for an account

-- A project name - this should be a short name that you will use to identify your project
+- Project name: a short name for your research project
-- A project summary - this should be a brief (2-3 paragraph) summary of your project.
-This will be made visible to other users of BriCS services.
+- Project summary: a brief (2–3 paragraph) overview of your project, written for a general audience.
+This will be visible to other BriCS users.
-- A project description - this should be a short (3-4 paragraph) description of your project.
-This does not need to be a full proposal - just a brief description that will help the allocation committee understand what the time on BriCS services will be used for.
+- Project description: 3–4 paragraphs outlining the specific research you'll undertake using BriCS's advanced compute resources.
 - You need to check a checkbox to confirm that your project is non-commercial / research only.
 If your project is commercial, you should seek advice from the [HPC Allocation and Compliance Committee][hacc-email].
-- You need to mark whether or not the project involves confidential, sensitive or GDPR-protected information.
-If this is the case, then you should seek advice from [BriCS support][brics-support].
+- Information classification: You'll need to state whether your project involves confidential, sensitive or GDPR-protected information.
+If this is the case, please seek advice from [BriCS support][brics-support] before submitting your application.
-- You then need to upload two completed forms:
-    - A [completed Compliance Assessment form][compliance-assessment].
-Navigate to [the link][compliance-assessment], fill in the form, and then download the completed form as a PDF.
-Follow the instructions in the PDF before continuing.
-For example, if you see "Please download and save this PDF and upload it with your research application", then you can continue to upload this form with your application.
-However, **if the form asks you to contact your research office, then you need to get in touch with the [Research Compliance Team][contact-drei] to complete a more detailed compliance assessment, which you would then upload with your application**.
-Note in any case, you will also need to email the [Research Compliance Team][contact-drei] a copy of your completed Compliance Assessment form together with details of which application this is, e.g. Isambard AI or 3.
-    - A [completed Project Team Information form][project-team-form].
-Download the form from [the link][project-team-form], fill in the form, and then upload the completed form with your application.

-With these details, you can complete your application at [allocate.isambard.ac.uk][allocate-isambard].
-More detailed instructions on how to use the allocation system are [provided below](#how-to-complete-your-application).

-## Using BriCS services for teaching purposes

-More instructions on how to apply for time for teaching purposes will be published in due course.
+### Step 4:

 ## Complete your application now